ExtremeFLOW/neko/doc/pages/installation.md

                          --prefix=<installation path> [options]
 ```

-Options refers to either optional features or packages.
+In the above command, `[options]` refers to either optional features or packages.

 Features are enabled and disabled by passing either `--enable-FEATURE[=arg]` or `--disable-FEATURE` to `configure`.
 A list of currently supported features are given in the table below.